fdm-monster/fdm-monster/README.md

 ## Roadmap

+- [x] Vue app core and distribution setup on NPM completed
-- Client for basic management of OctoPrint printers (file storage, print upload and printer management)
+- [x] Client for basic management of OctoPrint printers (file storage, print upload and printer management)
+- [ ] NodeJS Server legacy-free
-- Better authentication and user management
+- [ ] Better authentication and user management
-- Full API and client test coverage >80% (now at 40%)
+- [ ] Full API and client test coverage >80% (now at 40%)
-- OctoPrint Plugin release
+- [ ] OctoPrint Plugin release
-- Raspberry Pi image and prebuilt customized OctoPi image
+- [ ] Raspberry Pi image and prebuilt customized OctoPi image
-- First core release with documentation
+- [ ] First core release with documentation

 There are a lot of plans in the making (f.e. tunneling, auto-discovery, plugin system,  etc.), which will be announced as we go!